 When in history did pumpkin carving become a Halloween activity?

-Halloween is an ancient holiday, dating all the way back to the Celts of the British Isles.
+Halloween is an ancient holiday, dating back to the Celts of the British Isles.
 Initially, in a pagan holiday called Samhain, people lit bonfires.
 They dressed in animal skins to confuse and scare off the spirits that emerged with the onset of winter and were historically tied to All Saints Day.
 The night before this holiday was named All Hallows Eve, later dubbed Halloween.

 Halloween arrives in America.

+As time passed, the holiday progressed and changed into a more secular event that included trick-or-treating and costume parties.
 The celebration of Halloween was limited in colonial New England because of religious belief systems.
 However, Halloween was much more common in Maryland and the southern colonies.

-If you enjoy any pumpkin carving or Halloween partying this year, take a photo of them and share it with us using #waxingkara on Instagram.
+If you enjoy pumpkin carving or Halloween partying this year, take a photo of them and share it with us using #waxingkara on Instagram.
 We love seeing your photos!